How To Replace a Headlight Bulb

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

 When one of your headlight bulbs burns out, it creates a three-pronged effect: your car looks decidedly cheaper, you become a magnet for a police officer looking to hit their ticket quota, and lower visibility at night makes driving riskier.
-Thankfully, replacing a headlight bulb is one of the easiest vehicle maintenance procedures anyone can pull off.
+Thankfully, replacing a headlight bulb is one of the simplest vehicle maintenance procedures anyone can pull off.

 Everything You’ll Need to Replace a Headlight

-Here’s How to Replace a Headlight
+How to Replace a Headlight, Step by Step

 The process of changing a headlight varies slightly depending on the type of vehicle, but there are a few universal steps that everyone has to follow.
 It’s recommended that you change both headlights at the same time to maintain even light, but nobody’s going to yell at you if you don’t.